 Tool Lifecycle Management

 Tool cribs are an important basic function in the comprehensive Tool Lifecycle Management process.
 Gathering the tool and production resource stocks and providing information about their condition and location form a solid basis for planning tools, orders, and machine occupation.
-The TDM Tool Crib Module even supports the ordering process and can handle order management of the tools automated in combination with the TDM Ordering Module.
+The TDM Tool Crib Module even supports the ordering process and can handle order management of the tools automated in combination with the TDM Purchase Requisition Module.

 If colleagues in NC programming also have access to the Tool Crib Module, then this information enables scheduling of the available tools early on during the planning phase.
 The advantage: the variety of tools remains manageable because new tools do not have to be planned in each time.
 The company can use its available tools optimally and thus reduce costs.
 Andreas Maier: "The TDM Tool Crib Module creates transparency and makes your tool organization economically efficient."